 Notes and Recommendations

-Advanced pranayama, such as longer breath retention, should be practiced with a skilled teacher.
+As a result, advanced pranayama, such as longer breath retention, should be practiced with a skilled teacher.
 If your nasal passages are blocked in any way, wait until they are clear before initiating nadi shodhana.
-Do not begin a breathing practice if you suffer from shortness of breath or high blood pressure.
+In other words, do not begin a breathing practice if you suffer from shortness of breath or high blood pressure.

 You can start alternate nostril breathing in the morning before launching into your day, or later, when you need an afternoon pick-me-up.
 It can be included as an opening or closing to your yoga practice.
-This accessible introduction to pranayama can add balance and nourishment to your life.
+As a result, this accessible introduction to pranayama can add balance and nourishment to your life.